JakePIXL/VBank/README.md

-# DistKV - The persistant in-memory key value store
+# VBank - The persistant in-memory key value store

 This is a simple key-value store implemented in Rust using the [Actix web framework](https://actix.rs).
 > **Warning**